Teva Pharmaceutical Industries Limited (TEVA) Stock Analysis

 What does Teva Pharmaceutical Industries Limited do?

-Teva generates revenue by developing, manufacturing, and distributing generic medicines across multiple dosage forms—tablets, injectables, inhalants, and transdermal patches—as well as specialty branded products in CNS, respiratory, and oncology.
-The company also produces active pharmaceutical ingredients (APIs), offers contract manufacturing services, and operates an out-licensing platform.
-Its branded portfolio includes products like COPAXONE (multiple sclerosis), AJOVY (migraine prevention), and AUSTEDO (tardive dyskinesia), which provide higher-margin revenue alongside its core generic business.
+Teva generates revenue by developing, manufacturing, and distributing generic medicines across multiple dosage forms, as well as specialty branded products in CNS, respiratory, and oncology.
+The company also operates an active pharmaceutical ingredients business and contract manufacturing services, plus an out-licensing platform.
+Its branded portfolio includes treatments like COPAXONE (multiple sclerosis), AJOVY (migraine prevention), and AUSTEDO (tardive dyskinesia), which provide higher-margin revenue alongside its core generic business.

 Bull case

-- ✓Operating margin of 19.2% reflects the company's ability to convert revenue into operating profit, supporting cash generation for debt service and operations.
+• Operating margin of 19.2% demonstrates the company's ability to convert revenue into operating profit despite generic price pressures.

 Bear case

-- ✗Quick ratio of 0.527 is well below the 1.0 benchmark, suggesting potential liquidity constraints and limited ability to meet short-term obligations without relying on inventory conversion.
+• Quick ratio of 0.527 is well below 1.0, raising concerns about the company's ability to meet short-term obligations without relying on inventory conversion.

 TEVA valuation & financial health